Resources > Dementia Care

 Practical Tips for Families

 • 1The 'Less is More' Environment: Clear clutter from countertops and tables.
-A person with dementia may not be able to distinguish a white pill from a white crumb on a busy surface.
-Contrast helps visibility.
+A person with dementia may not be able to tell the difference between a white pill and a white crumb on a busy surface.
+Contrast helps with visibility.

 • 2The '5-Second Rule' for Processing: When you ask a question, wait a full 5 seconds (count it out!) before repeating yourself.
-Their brain takes longer to process auditory information.
-Rushing them causes anxiety.
+Their brain needs more time to process what they've heard.
+Rushing them only creates anxiety.

-• 3Activity Box: Create a 'fidget box' with safe items related to their past interests—fabric swatches for a seamstress, PVC pipes for a plumber, or deck of cards.
-This gives restless hands a purpose.
+• 3Activity Box: Create a "fidget box" with safe items tied to their past interests.
+Fabric swatches for someone who loved sewing.
+PVC pipes for a retired plumber.
+A deck of cards for a card player.
+This gives restless hands something meaningful to do.

-• 4Music for Mood: Create playlists.
-Upbeat tempo for morning routines to energize, and slow, instrumental tracks for late afternoon to combat sundowning.
+• 4Music for Mood: Build playlists with intention.
+Upbeat tempo in the morning to energize, and slow, instrumental tracks in the late afternoon to help ease sundowning.

 Vanessa Valerio